VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 1. Find the Bulk Download link by hovering a Gravity Forms entry in the list view
 2. An extra button is added by the plugin at the right sidebar in the detail view of an entry
+3. There is also a Bulk Action to download all files from multiple entries
+4. A download link can be added to notifications using a merge tag

 == Changelog ==